Acid Reflux Disease Symptoms, Causes, Diagnoses, and Treatments

 So I suffered from it for years, eating antacid tablets by the handful, right through my twenties.
 I carried them with me everywhere I went.

-When did you first get heartburn and do you know what caused it.
+When did you first get heartburn, and do you know what caused it?
 Do you know what causes it now?

-The terms heartburn, Acid Reflux, and GERD are often used interchangeably; what’s the difference?
+Heartburn, Acid Reflux, and GERD are often used interchangeably; what’s the difference?

 Acid Reflux is a chronic condition where your stomach contents come back up into the esophagus resulting in either symptoms or complications.

 GERD is a chronic, more severe form of Acid Reflux.
 If you have Acid Reflux more than twice per week or your esophagus appears swollen, you have GERD.
 A doctor should check you, as GERD can lead to complications, including esophagitis, esophageal strictures, and Barrett's esophagus, although it is rare.